SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.fr.md

 like this:

 * Create an account
-* Configure their unicorn
+* Configure the unicorn
-* Add her to the shopping cart
+* Add it to the shopping cart
 * Check out and pay
-* Give feedback about their unicorn
+* Give feedback about the unicorn

 It would be tempting to write one grand Selenium script